What Is a Bear Market vs. Bull Market?

 Good To Know

 These types of wild swings are uncommon.
-As the typical bear market lasts just about one year on average, making the rapid turnaround in 2020 even more unbelievable.
+The typical bear market lasts just about 10 months on average, making the rapid turnaround in 2020 even more unbelievable.
 However, that market selloff was also a classic demonstration for investors of a so-called “black swan” event, in which an unforeseen external disaster — in this case, the rapid outbreak of the coronavirus pandemic — tanks the stock market.

-How Do Bull & Bear Markets Impact Investors?
+How Do Bull and Bear Markets Impact Investors?

 If you’re a true long-term investor, you shouldn’t really be too concerned with whether you are in a bull market or a bear market.
 The bottom line is that in the history of the stock markets, the long-term trend is up.
 If you’re a long-term investor, the ups and downs of bull and bear markets iron themselves out, and the volatile moments — although they can be scary at the time — don’t have a big impact on your portfolio.